exakat/php-dictionary/dictionary.rst

    // PHP convert the integer 12 to the string '12', to allow the concatenation to proceed.
    $number = 12;
-   print There are.$number.apple in the tree.;
+   print "There are ".$number." apple in the tree.";

    ?>